halide/Halide/README.md

 If you want to build it yourself, first check it out from GitHub:

 ```
-% git clone --depth 1 --branch llvmorg-16.0.6 https://github.com/llvm/llvm-project.git
+% git clone --depth 1 --branch llvmorg-18.1.8 https://github.com/llvm/llvm-project.git
 ```

-(If you want to build LLVM 17.x, use branch `release/17.x`; for current trunk, use `main`)
+(LLVM 18.1.8 is the most recent released LLVM at the time of writing.
+For current trunk, use `main` instead)

 Then build it like so: